Determine If You Have Enough Savings to Retire

-It is impossible to accurately predict all of the variables that will affect one's retirement income plan over a thirty-year time horizon.
-More detailed planning is useful, but this simple enough-to-retire calculation above offers a great starting place.
+It is impossible to accurately predict all the variables that will affect one's retirement income plan over a 30-year time horizon.
+More detailed planning is useful, but this simple enough-to-retire calculation method offers a great starting place.

 What If You Don't Have Enough?

 Some people don't want to do any calculating because they are afraid of the answer.
 This is the ostrich approach.
 Don't do this!
 It is far less stressful to do the math, face reality, and figure out an action plan than it is to get to retirement and come up short.